Freshwater Mussel Surveys & Relocations

 - Bridge and pipeline crossing and removal

 Sarah Veselka is an owner of AllStar Ecology and specializes in stream ecosystems.
-She has over fifteen years of experience conducting stream bioassessments and reporting for research laboratories, non-profits, and private industry.
-Her skills include southern and central Appalachian freshwater fish, mussel, and aquatic benthic macroinvertebrate sampling and identification.
+She has over sixteen years of experience conducting stream bioassessments and reporting for research laboratories, non-profits, and private industry.
+Her skills include southern and central Appalachian freshwater fish, mussel, crayfish, and aquatic benthic macroinvertebrate community sampling and identification.
 Mrs. Veselka now focuses on freshwater mussel surveys in the Mid-Atlantic region for a wide range of clients.
-She is a PADI certified Rescue Diver and has significant experience with low visibility, large river diving using a dry suit and full-face mask communications.
+She is a PADI certified Master Scuba Diver and has significant experience with low visibility, large river diving including use of a dry suit and full-face mask communications.

 Pipeline Mussel Survey & Relocation

 AllStar conducted a series of mussel surveys and subsequent relocations for a natural gas pipeline repair and low water crossing improvement project on Leading Creek in Gilmer County, WV.
 A diverse and dense mussel bed was observed using bathyscopes, snorkeling, and SCUBA equipment, resulting in the relocation of nearly 400 freshwater mussels with representatives from 13 different species.

 Mussel Survey & Salvage for Dam Removal Project